-224 See e.g., Muehler v.
-Mena, 544 U.S. 93, 105 (2005) (Stevens, J., concurring) ("I think it clear that the jury could properly have found that this 5-foot-2-inch young lady posed no threat to the officers at the scene....").
+224. See e.g., Muehler v.
+Mena, 544 U.S. 93, 105 (2005) (Stevens, J., concurring) ("I think it clear that the jury could properly have found that this 5-foot-2-inch young lady posed no threat to the officers at the scene...").

-225Galvan v.
+225. Galvan v.
 City of San Antonio, 435 F. App'x 309, 311 (5th Cir.
 2010) (finding decedent lived in "rough neighborhood," was "very strong," and "on cocaine").

-227 Orr v.
+227. Orr v.
 Copeland, 844 F.3d 484, 493 (5th Cir.
 2016) (explaining decedent's vehicle "smelled like marijuana," he "had a white residue on his face," and the officer "observed drug paraphernalia-plastic baggies-hidden in the backseat").

-229 Graham v.
+229. Graham v.
 Connor, 490 U.S. 386, 396 (1989) (citing Tennessee v.
 Garner, 471 U.S. 1, 8-9 (1985)).

-230Pauly v.
+230. Pauly v.
 White, 814 F.3d 1060, 1078 (10th Cir.
 2016) (citing Graham, 490 U.S. at 396) vacated on other grounds by White v.
 Pauly, 137 S. Ct.
 548 (2017).

-232 Describing George Floyd's death by Officer Derek Chauvin.
-Chughtai, supra note 159.
+232. Describing George Floyd's death by Officer Derek Chauvin.
+Chughtai, supra note 156.

-233 See infra note 328.
+233. See infra note 237.

-234 Graham, 490 U.S. at 396 (citing Garner, 471 U.S. at 8-9).
+234. Graham, 490 U.S. at 396 (citing Garner, 471 U.S. at 8-9).

-235 Estate of Redd by & through Redd v.
-Love, 848 F.3d 899, 908 (10th Cir.
-2017) ("Fourth Amendment reasonableness analysis is not limited to the three Graham factors...Because Graham's circumstances differ so greatly from those in this case, its analysis requires consideration of Graham and its progeny.236 Subsets and branches of Graham have also developed, with separate criteria used to determine the reasonableness of police use of force in specific contexts, like medical emergencies or fatal shootings.237
+omit discussion of the Graham factors entirely.
+Other courts have insisted that the Fourth Amendment analysis requires consideration of Graham and its progeny.
+Subsets and branches of Graham have also developed, with separate criteria used to determine the reasonableness of police use of force in specific contexts, like medical emergencies or fatal shootings.

-The Court's open-ended invitation to disregard the only formulaic approach to applying qualified immunity is consistent with its urging to avoid "easy-to-apply legal test[s] in the Fourth Amendment context."238 In the absence of precise guidance on the Fourth Amendment's application, courts are ultimately free to determine an officer's reasonableness within their own understanding of objectivity.
+The Court's open-ended invitation to disregard the only formulaic approach to applying qualified immunity is consistent with its urging to avoid "easy-to-apply legal test[s] in the Fourth Amendment context."
+In the absence of precise guidance on the Fourth Amendment's application, courts are ultimately free to determine an officer's reasonableness within their own understanding of objectivity.
 It is, thus, no surprise that similar facts give rise to vastly different outcomes based on what judges each characterize as "reasonable."
-In Texas, for example, judges grant immunity to police officers at nearly twice the rate in California-59% of cases, compared to 34%.239 There is no "Equal Justice for All" under the Court's current framework; rather, only equal justice for some.
+In Texas, for example, judges grant immunity to police officers at nearly twice the rate in California-59% of cases, compared to 34%.
+There is no "Equal Justice for All" under the Court's current framework; rather, only equal justice for some.

-If the court finds the plaintiff has established that the officer violated his Fourth Amendment rights based on the "totality of the circumstances,"240 the court moves to the second prong: the "easier"241 task of determining whether the law was clearly established.
-The court may also begin with the second framework doesn't fit the constitutional question here."); Pace v.
-Capobiano, 283 F.3d 1275, 1283 (11th Cir.
-2002) ("[W]hen we look at decisions such as Garner and Graham, we see some tests to guide us in determining the law in many different kinds of circumstances; but we do not see the kind of clear law (clear answers) that would apply with such obvious clarity to the circumstances of this case....").
+If the court finds the plaintiff has established that the officer violated his Fourth Amendment rights based on the "totality of the circumstances," the court moves to the second prong: the "easier" task of determining whether the law was clearly established.
+The court may also begin with the second prong, of course, and omit the first prong entirely.
+To overcome qualified immunity, the plaintiff must succeed on both prongs, regardless of the order in which the court endeavors to resolve them.